dfenjves/dfenjves.github.io/source/_posts/2014-04-18-removing-an-item-with-the-jquery-css-ajax-trifecta.markdown

 Now let's say I didn't actually see a manefish on my most recent dive.
 How would I remove it?
 We need to figure out the following steps:

-+ Display a remove button when you hover over a fish.
+ 1) Display a remove button when you hover over a fish.</br>
-+ Remove the fish when the remove button is pressed.
+ 2) Remove the fish when the remove button is pressed.</br>
-+ Send a request to the server to remove the association between the dive and the fish.
+ 3) Send a request to the server to remove the association between the dive and the fish.

 Let's go in to each of these steps in more detail: